What you need to know

 - Consult the appropriate transfer credit examiner before registering for a class at another college to ensure that it is suitable for transfer credit and if a minimum grade is required.

-- Arrange for an official transcript, showing the coursework and your final grade, to be sent by email to email@example.com or as a hard copy to Room 5-117.
+- Arrange for an official transcript, showing the coursework and your final grade, to be sent by email to email@example.com.

 - Request a copy of this transcript from the Registrar's Office to show to the MIT transfer credit examiner.